Mercury-Tech-Center/games-aviator-integration-sample/freebets.integration.md

 - **limit**: The number of items per page (required).

 **Response:**
 Returns a list of active freebets created by the current provider.
+Max Limit of 1000 records

 ```json
 {